Plastic Surgery After Weight Loss

 There are several types of cosmetic surgery to help you gain a trimmer, firmer shape: Body contouring, also known as body lift surgery; tummy tuck, or abdominoplasty; buttock augmentation; breast lifts; and arm lifts.

 Body lift surgery is one of the most common procedures used to improve the body's appearance after weight loss surgery.
 It’s also long-lasting, if you keep your weight stable.

 The surgeon makes one cut along the abdomen and removes excess, sagging skin.
 The surgeon also lifts and tightens the buttocks, abdomen, waist, hips, thighs, and arms in the same procedure.
 Liposuction is often used to remove fat and improve body contour.
 Buttock augmentation may be done since buttocks often flatten with extreme weight loss.

-Body lift surgery can dramatically change your appearance, and the results are permanent, except for a little natural firmness that's lost with age.
+Body lift surgery can dramatically change your appearance, and the results are permanent, except for a loss of natural firmness that comes with age.